 Ask the Experts: How do I Cover Up Acne Scars?

 Try as you might, there are some things that just never seem to go away… that spot on your favorite blouse, those emails you swear you unsubscribed from months ago, and the worst of the worst—acne scars.
 It’s hard not to give up on those little marks that get in the way of your light-makeup days and send you searching for the right concealer over and over again.
-But at MDC we can just as stubborn as our spots, and we’re not giving up—we’re getting help!
+But at MDC we can be just as stubborn as our spots, and we’re not giving up—we’re getting help!
 We asked celebrity makeup artist Melissa Walsh to show us exactly how she conceals troublesome acne scars.

 Give it a smooth start…